Animal attacks in Latin America: Mammals

+In July 2023, another attack was reported in Chile.
+Sonia del Carmen Hernández Alvarado, a 76-year-old woman went missing from her home in Petrohué, a village in Chile just under 300 miles south of the capital, Santiago.
+Searchers found her badly mauled corpse just 4 days after she went missing.
+Authorities believe that Sonia, the elderly woman was attacked and killed by a large Puma, as the injuries she sustained seemed to have been caused by a big cat.

 Fatal attacks by other carnivores such as feral dogs can be misattributed to pumas without appropriate forensic knowledge.

 Giant anteater (Myrmecophaga tridactyla) The giant anteaters grow on average, 1.2-2.0 meters and weigh 45 kg, feed on insects, but also on citrus fruits and avocados, these animals can attack when they feel threatened, in Brazil, two ranchers who were hunting were attacked and killed by wounded and cornered animals, in another case, a 47 year old man who was hunting with his 2 children and a dog was attacked, the animal got under his hind legs and grabbed the man with his forelimbs, causing deep wounds on the thighs and arms.
 In 2010, a 75-year-old man was killed after serious injuries caused by the claws of an anteater.

 Giant otter (Pteronura brasiliensis) The giant otter can reach 1.8 meters in length and weigh 30 kg, the species occurs in Brazil, Bolivia, Colombia, Ecuador, Guyana, French Guiana, Paraguay, Peru, Suriname, Venezuela, Argentina and Uruguay.
 In 1977, a sergeant died after saving a boy at a zoo in the capital of Brasilia.
 On the Sepotuba River, in Tangará da Serra, there were two recent attacks, a child that was bitten by several otters, and the second occurred with a couple.

 Vampire bats (Desmodontinae) They are known to be one of the few bats that feed on blood and because they transmit diseases, however, this is rare.
 In 2010 four children in Peru died after being bitten.
 The highest occurrence of rabies in vampire bats occurs in the large populations found in South America.
 However, the risk of infection to the human population is less than to livestock exposed to bat bites.
 Only 0.5% of bats carry rabies, and those that do may be clumsy, disoriented, and unable to fly.